mplewis/freevite/NOTES.md

 - [ ] Add * asterisk markers to mandatory fields
 - [ ] Look into new OG image features
 - [ ] Replace MetaTags with Metadata
-- [ ] Edit RSVP from confirmation link
 - [ ] Notify organizer on cancel?
 - [ ] "Upgrade" from no RSVP to RSVP
 - [ ] Allow host to delete RSVPs